• Home

 Why you will love this recipe

 These are a few of my favorite things: Soft scrambled eggs.
 Perfectly cooked hot pasta.
-Butter.
+Homemade butter.

 This recipe combines all of these comfort food ingredients with a sprinkling of herbs to make this comfort food supper.
 And it does it all in about 20 minutes.